dWynne1/uc2023-tools/README.md

 ## Building Geoprocessing Tools in ArcGIS

-This repro include the slides from the Building Geoprocessing Tools in ArcGIS workshop at the Esri 2023 User Conference.
+This repo include the slides from the Building Geoprocessing Tools in ArcGIS workshop at the Esri 2023 User Conference.

 #### Workshop description